Spread the cost with our zero fee payment plan

 Arrival and orientation

-The Volunteer Summer Camp for Independent Teens project is only available for the week starting July 8, 2024 and July 22, 2024.
+The Volunteer Summer Camp for Independent Teens project is available for the week beginning July 14th, 2025.

 Volunteer schedule example

-Sunday, July 7th Airport pick up, transport to accommodation in San Juan, orientation, dinner with the other volunteers
+Sunday, July 13th Airport pickup, transfer to your accommodations in San Juan, orientation, and a welcome dinner with fellow volunteers.

-Monday, July 8th Breakfast, Housing and Homelessness volunteer project, lunch at the project site, walking tour of Old San Juan, dinner out of the accommodation
+Monday, July 14th Breakfast, Housing & Homelessness volunteer project, lunch at the project site, guided exploration of historic Old San Juan followed by local cuisine for a dinner out.

-Tuesday, July 9th Breakfast, Environmental Sustainability volunteer project, lunch at the project site, afternoon at the beach, Hurricane Maria Expert Speaker
+Tuesday, July 15th Breakfast, Environmental Sustainability project, lunch at the project site, a beautiful beach afternoon.
+Dinner will be at the housing site with an educational Hurricane Maria discussion with local community leaders.

-Wednesday, July 10 Breakfast, Neighborhood Revitalization volunteer project, lunch at the project site, snorkeling with turtles
+Wednesday, July 16th Breakfast, Neighborhood Revitalization project, lunch at the project site, and an unforgettable snorkeling experience with sea turtles.

-Saturday, July 27th Breakfast, reflection on the week that’s been, goodbye to departing volunteers, airport drop-off
+Saturday, July 19th Breakfast, group reflection on an incredible week, goodbyes to departing volunteers, and airport drop-off.

 Accommodation and WiFi